27.1 km (16.9 miles), 6.5 hours. For the whole outing, including trains, sights and meals, allow 10 hours.

 Blue Idol House Originally a farmhouse built around 1580, the Quaker meeting house remains virtually unchanged from 1600 although various extensions have been added and is grade two listed.
 A blue plaque commemorates William Penn who founded this Quaker Meeting House and the City of Philadelphia, giving his name to Pennsylvania.
 Many local Quakers sailed with him to America in 1691.
 It is only open to the public on Fridays from March to November 10-4.

-Take the train nearest to 9.00am (before or after) from Victoria Station to Christs Hospital.
+Take the train nearest to 8.30am (before or after, 9.00am on Sundays) from Victoria Station to Christs Hospital.
 Journey time 1 hour (hourly service).
 Trains back are from Billingshurst, one stop further on, but twice hourly.
 Buy a day return to Billingshurst.
+The early start is due to the lunchtime hours of the Crown Inn.

 If taking the 23 bus from Horsham station (stop L) alight at the Partridge Green turning stop.
 A train from Victoria to Horsham around 10am should be fine and connect with the hourly bus service.
 On Sundays buses are every 2 hours so check the times so can plan for your intended lunch stop.